 1. Cook the flat rice noodles according to the package instructions before draining and rinsing throughly in cold water.
 Put to one side.

-4. Keep the contents of the wok moving and cook until the vegetables have softened.
-(Don’t worry if the mixture sticks to the wok a bit, you want a sticky, slightly charred flavour).
+4. Up the heat slightly and keep the contents of the wok moving .
+Cook for about 5-7 minutes minutes or until the vegetables have softened, (don’t worry if the mixture sticks to the wok a bit, you want a sticky, slightly charred flavour).
+Also, try not to over cook your vegetables, it’s nice to leave them a bit crunchy for this recipe.

 5. Once your vegetables are cooked move them to one side of the pan and crack the egg into the other, leave for a few seconds to set slightly and then mix into the rest of the noodles until cooked.